Netskope Global Technical Success (GTS)

 Using GSLB :

-In this fashion, Netskope client successfully establishes a connection to Netskope Gateway and starts steering Private Application Traffic
+Once complete, the Netskope client successfully establishes a connection to Netskope Private Access Gateway and starts steering Private Application Traffic

 Summary

-• Netskope client first checks if NPA has been enabled for the end user or not
+- Netskope client first checks if NPA has been enabled based on the current user’s assigned Steering Configuration

-• Netskope client checks the enrolment status of NPA and commences the same if not enrolled already (by connecting to MP)
+- Netskope client checks the enrollment status of NPA and initiates enrolment if not enrolled already via the Management Plane

-• Once done, the Netskope client will establish a connection to the nearest POP using one of the methods it is supposed to use - EDNS / GSLB and start steering Private App traffic.
+- Once enrolled, the Netskope client will establish a connection to the nearest POP using GSLB (Netskope API), EDNS (DNS over HTTPS), LDNS (Local DNS) in order of precedence and start steering Private App traffic.

 Terms and Conditions